The Software Selection Process (One-Month Timeline)

 Tightly defining the scope of your desired software will establish an important compass heading to guide your review process.

 • Identify business execution obstructions.
-Look for big picture items.
-Think along the lines of items such as “we have too much money tied up in inventory carrying costs,” “customers are complaining about late orders,” and “it takes our billing team way too long to get invoices out and it’s disrupting cash flow.”
+Look for big-picture items.
+Think along the lines of items such as “we have too much money tied up in inventory carrying costs,” “customers are complaining about late orders,” and “it takes our billing team way too long to get invoices out, and it’s disrupting cash flow.”

 • Consider your existing systems.
 What are your key software systems?
 How well are they performing?
 What’s their expected lifespan?
-Often it makes sense to bundle updates.
-Imagine you need to replace a point of sale system losing vendor support.
+Often, it makes sense to bundle updates.
+Imagine you need to replace a point-of-sale system, losing vendor support.
 In this scenario, you’d want to consider any software adjacent to your POS system in your technology environment.
-It might make more sense to also replace a marginally effective inventory control system than spend the time and money integrating it with the new POS application.
+It might also make more sense to replace a marginally effective inventory control system than spend the time and money integrating it with the new POS application.

 • Think about what has changed since you last looked.
-Macro level technological trends like the rise of cloud computing, increased mobile usage, and big data may have opened new opportunities or changed customer expectations.
+Macro-level technological trends like the rise of cloud computing, increased mobile usage, and big data may have opened new opportunities or changed customer expectations.
 On a smaller scale, what’s changed with your business?
 A straight and short line often will connect the answer to this question to the specifics of what’s lacking in your current software.

 Also, make an effort to turn your thoughts on software scope into specific goals.
 It’s good to determine you need a new budgeting program that will enable collaborative budgeting.
 It’s better to identify that your key goals driving this desire include decreasing budget development time, generating more accurate reports, and improving the readability of budget reports provided to investors.